sherrylixuecheng/sherrylixuecheng.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I'm a third-year Ph.D student in the Division of Chemistry and Chemical Engineering at California Institute of Technology (Caltech).
-I earned my B.S. in Physics from University of Science and Technology of China.
-My research interests including development of electronic structure algorithms and machine learning methods, while my current research is combining them together.
-I loving mathematics and coding a lot, as well as using them to solve real-world problems.
+Lixue Cheng (Sherry) is currently a PhD candidate of theoretical chemistry in California Institute of Technology working with Prof. Thomas F. Miller III.
+Sherry received a Bachelor of Science degree with quadruple majors in Chemistry, Math, Biochemistry, and Molecular Biology and a minor in Computer Science from University of Wisconsin-Madison in 2016.
+She started her graduate studies in California Institute of Technology with a Caltech graduate student fellowship in 2017.
+She is interested in the interdisciplinary research between chemistry, physics, biology, and computer sciences, and passionate about bridging the mind gaps between different areas.
+Her current research focuses on AI for chemistry, including molecular modelling by Molecular Orbital-Based Machine Learning (MOB-ML) method for electronic structure, and nucleic acid secondary structure modelling with machine learning and molecular dynamics tools (INSPIRE).